 With hand-painted wallpaper from Paris, vintage décor and delectable French-inspired cuisine, the popular Grand Café, led by Chef Jamie Malone, is on every foodie's list as one of the top spots in the Twin Cities and was a 2018 semifinalist for the James Beard Award's Best Restaurant.
 Malone focuses on presentation and ambiance as much as taste and quality, making dining a true experience.
 Malone’s inspiration for ethnic cuisine comes from her travels throughout Hong Kong, Singapore, Vietnam and Europe.
 The diverse flavors and techniques can be seen on the menu and tasted in each dish.
 Malone also recently took over Eastside Eat + Drink, preparing to overhaul the East Town restaurant with family-style dishes and world-class cocktails with a vibe all its own.
 She was a semifinalist for the James Beard Foundation's 2018 Best Chef: Midwest Award.

-Chef and co-owner of both Corner Table and Revival, Thomas Boemer is making his mark in the Minneapolis food scene.
+Chef and co-owner of Revival, Thomas Boemer is making his mark in the Minneapolis food scene.
 Boemer appreciates quality over anything, which is why Revival’s fried chicken has become the talk of the town.
 He states that good fried chicken requires focus and attention.
 Each piece is made fresh and with a precise technique.
 Boemer mentions that he used to grow up eating fried chicken at his friends houses, so recreating that warm feel and delicious crunch became a personal endeavor of his.
 Revival is also known to have one of the best burgers in town (if not the best).
-Corner Table is given the same attention to detail, and focuses on seasonal ingredients with high-end flare and a little adventure.
 Boemer was a semifinalist for the James Beard Foundation's 2018 Best Chef: Midwest Award (Corner Table).

 Gavin Kaysen of Spoon and Stable & Bellecour